 Companies are also free to adopt schedules for vacation accrual.
 For example, company policy might provide that an employee earns one vacation day per month or a certain number of hours per pay period.
 Some companies impose a waiting period before new employees may begin accruing vacation time.
 And some companies allow employees to accrue more vacation days when they have more tenure at the company.
 For example, a company may allow employees to accrue three weeks of vacation per year for their first five years, but allow employees who have passed the five-year mark to accrue four weeks per year.

 It is also legal for companies to cap how much vacation time employees can accrue, and many companies take advantage of this right to encourage employees to use their vacation time regularly.
 Once employees reach the limit set by the cap, they can't earn any more vacation time until they use some and fall below the cap.

 In some states, it is illegal for employers to impose "use it or lose it" policies, by which employees forfeit any accrued vacation that they haven't used by a certain time (for example, by the end of the year).
-In these states, vacation time is considered a form of compensation, which must be cashed out when the employee quits or is fired (as explained below).
+In these states, vacation time is considered a form of earned wages, which must be cashed out when the employee quits or is fired (as explained below).
 A policy that takes vacation time away is therefore seen as illegal wage theft.
-Although the difference may seem fairly technical, an accrual cap is legal in these states because it prohibits the employee from earning vacation time in the first place, rather than taking away vacation time after the employee has earned it.
-Some states specify what the cap may be; for example, California generally allows a cap of 1.5 times the annual accrual rate.
+Although the difference may seem fairly technical, these states usually allow employers to place a cap on vacation accrual, which stops the employee from accruing more vacation time—rather than taking away vacation time that has already accrued.
+Some states specify what ratio is acceptable, while others simply allow a "reasonable" cap.
+For example, a cap that is twice the annual accrual would likely be considered reasonable.
 To find out your state's rules, contact your state labor department.